 In Asian cuisine, noodles are an essential ingredient.
 There are many types of wheat noodles which can be served cold, hot, with soups or even ‘dry’ (tossed in a separate sauce).
 The combination is simply endless.
 In this recipe, I have decided to prepare egg-less wheat noodles.
-However, eggs may be used to add richness to the flavour and a hint of colour, contributed by the egg yolk.
+However, eggs may be used to add richness to the flavour and a hint of colour contributed by the egg yolk.

 Egg-less wheat noodles do not require a lot of ingredients and can be easily made within a short period of time.
-I only left the dough rest for 10 to 15 minutes.
+I only left the dough to rest for 10 to 15 minutes.
 Viola!
 Roll out the dough and cut them into strips.
 Adding shallot oil definitely improved the taste and enhanced the aroma of the noodles but this is optional.
 Shallot oil may be substituted with other types of oil or simply omit it.